Mazda Bongo: First generation (1966–1975)

-The rear-engined Bongos had a full chassis (using the same Mazda 1000 engine as other variants mounted to a four-speed transaxle at the rear) and were very strong and due to the low gearing, able to carry half a ton.
+The rear-engined Bongos had a full chassis (using the same Mazda 1000 engine as other variants mounted to a four-speed transaxle at the rear), and were very strong, and due to the low gearing, able to carry half a ton.
 Due to rust and poor maintenance, these Bongos are now rare.
 The 1000 pickup which was built for commercial uses, and the cargo and passenger vans all used a double wishbone and coil spring suspension for the front wheels, and a trailing-arm suspension and coil springs at the rear wheels.

 Due to the popularity of the Bongo, Mazda decided to manufacture a minibus, called the Mazda Parkway starting in 1974 until 1997, shared with the larger Mazda Titan truck platform.

 Second generation (1977–1983)

 After a two-year hiatus, the next Bongo van appeared in September 1977.
 It was a mid-engine rear wheel drive vehicle.
 Ford sold this version of the van as the Ford Econovan, while Mazda sold it for export as the E1300, E1400, and E1600, depending on engine size.
 Beginning in October 1979 a 2.2-litre diesel engine was also available in commercial versions, sold in export as the E2200.
 This appeared in the passenger version "Bongo Multi Wagon" in February 1980.
 The Bongo Multi Wagon had originally been sold with a 1.8-liter petrol engine only.
-As the E1600, this model went on sale in Great Britain in 1982, only a year before being replaced.
-The British market only received the long wheelbase 1-tonne panel van version with small, twinned rear wheels.
-The UK model has a five-speed manual gearbox with a column mounted shifter.
+This model went on sale in Great Britain in 1982 as the E1600, only a year before it was replaced by the next generation.
+The British market only received the long wheelbase 1-tonne panel van version with small, twinned rear wheels, and a five-speed manual gearbox with a column-mounted shifter.

 This generation was also manufactured by Kia in South Korea, as the Kia Bongo and Ceres.
-The Bongo/Ceres underwent a number of facelifts and was still available as late as 1999.
+The Bongo/Ceres underwent a number of facelifts, and was still available as late as 1999.

-The original version has round headlights and no grille; after a facelift the second generation Bongo/E-series had rectangular headlights and a more traditional grille.
-This took place in January 1981.
-This generation Bongo was the best-selling Mazda vehicle from its introduction until 1981, when it was surpassed by the front-wheel drive Mazda Familia.
+The original version has round headlights, and no grille; after a January 1981 facelift the second generation Bongo/E-series had rectangular headlights, and a more traditional grille.
+The first generation of the Bongo was the best-selling Mazda vehicle from its introduction until 1981, when it was surpassed by the front-wheel drive Mazda Familia.

 In Australia, rebadged versions were sold as the Ford Econovan as a SWB petrol van (with and without side windows), LWB petrol van (with and without side windows), and LWB diesel van guises (windowless).
 SWB and LWB window petrol vans also sold in passenger-carrying Ford Econowagon form.
 Luxury-oriented passenger models were sold under the Ford Spectron name as high-roof eight-seaters.
+The Spectron name was also introduced for the Japanese market in 1981, on the facelifted version of the second generation Bongo.